kevchu3/azure-buildagent-container/README.md

 ### 4. Create Build Artifacts

 Create a new project in OpenShift.
 For our example, we have used `azure-build`.
-The included `start.sh` wrapper script configures and runs the container, copy this as a ConfigMap to the project:
+The included [start.sh] wrapper script configures and runs the container, copy this as a ConfigMap to the project:
 ```
 $ oc new-project azure-build
 $ oc create cm start-sh --from-file=start.sh=resources/start.sh
 ```

-Create artifacts to build the Azure build agent image.
+Create [imagestream] and [buildconfig] artifacts to build the Azure build agent image.
 Configured triggers will start a new build automatically.

 ```
-$ oc create -f resources/agent.imagestream.yaml -f resources/agent.buildconfig.yaml
+$ oc create -f resources/imagestream.yaml -f resources/buildconfig.yaml
 ```

 Optionally, determine the latest published agent release.
 Navigate to [Azure Pipelines Agent] and check the page for the highest version number listed.
 Note the Agent download URL for Linux x64.